 Drug dependency and the slippery slope to illegal prescription drug trafficking can affect people of all ages, occupations and social classes.
 However, criminal defense attorneys are aware of the large numbers of college students and middle-aged women who fall into this kind of trap.

-Many College Students Get Caught Up In Passing Around Pills Among Friends
+College Students Can Get Caught Up In Passing Around Pills

 College students tend to be susceptible to drug trafficking charges as they become part of large, loosely connected social groups.
 Informal offers or requests from friends or friends of friends may feel casual.
 “Sure, I have a few extras leftover from my wisdom tooth removal surgery.
 Do you need one?”
 Before long, an individual can be habitually involved in prescription drug trafficking as well as consumption.

-Middle-Aged Women And Men, ‘Fine Upstanding Citizens,’ Are Also Susceptible To Unplanned Drug Trafficking Activities
+‘Fine Upstanding Citizens,’ Are Susceptible To Drug Trafficking Activities

-Middle-aged women, on the other hand, sometimes become depressed and isolated — and find it easy to persuade doctors to prescribe narcotic painkillers for minor ailments.
-At some point, a boyfriend or some other social connection becomes a pipeline for drug trafficking.
-Women — or men — arrested for prescription drug trafficking are often considered to be upstanding members of their communities.
+Middle-aged people, on the other hand, sometimes become depressed and isolated — and find it easy to persuade doctors to prescribe narcotic painkillers for minor ailments.
+At some point, a social connection becomes a pipeline for drug trafficking.
+People arrested for prescription drug trafficking are often considered to be upstanding members of their communities.
 Their families and friends may be shocked to imagine the person in serious legal trouble.